mozex/anthropic-php/README.md

 #### `create`

-Creates a completion for the chat message.
+Creates a completion for structured list of input messages.

 ```php
 $response = $client->messages()->create([